shopsys/shopsys/docs/frontend/npm-and-webpack.md

 By contrast, translations are included in the watch command, and with every change in the js file, the webpack finds the appropriate translations.
 You can manually generate translations using the `npm run trans` command.
 The resulting json translation file is created in the `assets/js/translations.json` and frontend works with this json file.
+How to work with translation you can read [translation](../introduction/translations.md) article.

 ## Some use cases